 Deepfakes are a game-changer for financial crime, enabling fraud that is nearly impossible for a person to spot.
 In one high-profile case, a finance worker was tricked into transferring $25 million after attending a video call with what he thought were his senior colleagues, but they were all deepfakes.
 These AI-generated videos and audio clips can bypass security protocols that rely on human verification.
 Scammers can use them to impersonate executives, authorize fraudulent payments, or gain access to sensitive systems.
 This form of synthetic identity fraud represents a direct assault on a company’s assets and operational integrity, proving that digital verification is critical.

-The Potential for Harassment and Blackmail
+A New Tool for Harassment and Blackmail

 The power to create realistic fake media can easily be weaponized for personal and professional attacks.
 Deepfakes can be used to place individuals in compromising situations, fabricate inflammatory statements, or create false evidence for blackmail.
 For a business, this could mean an employee being targeted to damage their reputation or a leader being impersonated to spread internal discord.
 For online platforms, this creates a massive content moderation crisis.
 Failing to detect and remove malicious deepfakes not only exposes users to harm but also erodes the safety and trust of the entire community, leaving the platform vulnerable to legal and reputational damage.